|Nutrition Facts (per serving)|

-Pack into clean sterilized jars and store refrigerated for up to 2 weeks.
+Pack into clean sterilized jars and store in the refrigerator for up to 2 weeks.

 Serve warm or cold, although cold is more traditional.

 - Typically condiments, like mustard, ketchup, mayonnaise, soy sauce, barbecue sauce, relish, salt, and pepper, are not eaten on their own.
 Their purpose is to add increased flavor or even to introduce a new contrasting flavor to foods.
-Sometimes they are incorporated into the ingredients of a dish and sometimes they are served alongside a cooked dish.
+Sometimes they are incorporated into the ingredients of a recipe and sometimes they are served alongside a cooked dish.

 - A well-stocked pantry would include, at the very least, barbecue sauce, capers, chili paste or powder, chutney, hoisin sauce, soy sauce, honey, horseradish, ketchup, maple syrup, marmalades, molasses, mustards, oils, olives, pickles, salsa, vinegars, and Worcestershire sauce.